 The School's long-term funding cost includes the cost of insurance and allowance for the contributions tax.
-It does not include the cost of any salary sacrifice member contributions.
+It does not include the cost of any salary sacrifice member contributions or contributions to provide 3% award benefits.
 These are payable in addition to the above rate.

-At the previous investigation the assessed long-term cost was 12.0%, which included an allowance of 1.5% of members' salaries in relation to expenses.
-Excluding the expense allowance, the long-term cost has increased by 1.3% of salaries since the last investigation due to a change in the membership profile of the School Account and increases in the SG contribution rate.
+At the previous investigation the assessed long-term cost was 8.8%, which included an allowance of 1.5% of members' salaries in relation to expenses.
+Excluding the expense allowance, the long-term cost has increased by 1.1% of salaries since the last investigation due to a change in the membership profile of the School Account and increases in the SG contribution rate.